-Knowledge from this study led us to apply for and receive multiple District of Columbia Department of Energy & Environment (DOEE) grants to investigate how large track developments in Washington, DC can meet high sustainability targets and to complete a feasibility study for Kingman and Heritage Islands to enhance their environmental and societal benefits to DC.
+Knowledge from this study inspired us to apply for and receive multiple District of Columbia Department of Energy & Environment (DOEE) grants to investigate how large track developments in Washington, DC can meet high sustainability targets, including a feasibility study for DC’s Kingman and Heritage Islands to enhance their environmental and societal benefits to DC.
 We’re actively seeking partners to continue this work.